-The ZyWALL provides bandwidth management, NAT, port forwarding, policy routing (not available for the ZyWALL 5), DHCP server and many other powerful features.
+The ZyWALL provides bandwidth management, NAT, port forwarding, policy routing, DHCP server and many other powerful features.

-You can add a IEEE 802.11b/g-compliant wireless LAN by either inserting a wireless LAN card into the PCMCIA/CardBus slot or connecting an access point (AP) to an Ethernet port in a WLAN port role.
+You can add an IEEE 802.11b/g-compliant wireless LAN by either inserting a wireless LAN card into the PCMCIA/CardBus slot or connecting an access point (AP) to an Ethernet port in a WLAN port role.
 If you insert a wireless LAN card to add a WLAN, the ZyWALL offers highly secured wireless connectivity to your wired network with IEEE 802.1x, WEP data encryption, WPA (Wi-Fi Protected Access) and MAC address filtering.
 You can use the wireless card as part of the LAN, DMZ or WLAN.